ThomasWorkOnline/Quark/README.md

 ***

-# Installation & Setup

-## Build Configurations
-### Debug:
-	This config includes no optimizations and enables asserts aswell as logging.
-It is well suited for testing.<br />
-### Release
-	This config includes optimizations and strips assertions and log traces.
-I would not suggest you run tests using this config.<br />
-### Dist
-	This config includes full optimizations, strips assertions, all log messages and log errors.
-Use this config to ship.<br />

-*I encourage using dist builds with optimizations for distribution and debug while testing.
-Release mode can be useful when you need to test performance.*<br />

 ## On Windows
 1. After cloning this repository, run the script `GenVisualStudioSolution20xx_Win.bat` located under `Scripts/Windows`.<br />
 2. Open the Visual Studio solution and hit build!
 Build for your desired configuration<br />